Strategic Enrollment Management Plan

 The Division of Enrollment Development and Educational Outreach values cooperation and interconnectedness with each functional unit at Grand Valley State University.
 The division contributes to the enrichment of our society by implementing enrollment planning and services that:

-- value diversity and inclusion;
+- value diversity, inclusion, belonging, and accessibility;

 - identify, recruit, and enroll capable learners; and